Stereo528/Broken-Tools/README.md

 # Broken-Tools
 Issue Tracker for the resource pack Degrading Tools.
-Supports 1.12.2, 1.14.4, 1.15.2. https://www.curseforge.com/minecraft/texture-packs/broken-tools
+Actively supports 1.12.2 and 1.16.2. https://www.curseforge.com/minecraft/texture-packs/broken-tools

 Leave a suggestion with [Suggestion] in the title of your issue.